MihlaliMgwebi/Flight-Tracker-App/README.md

 ## 4. Rxjs Operator combinations

 I can use a combination of operators to form one line of code that emits exactly what I want.

+## 5 Benefits of UDT Guard Function
+By using this type guard function, I can use the result parameter in a type-safe manner within the rest of my code.
+If the function returns true, TypeScript will treat result as of type IFlightAPIResponse and allow me to access its properties without any compilation errors.
+If the function returns false, TypeScript will treat result as the error object type and allow me to access its error and message properties instead.